Anchovies is one of my favorite neighborhood restaurants / bars. It is filled with locals and serves good food at very affordable prices.

 The brunch menu is evenly divided between breakfast and lunch items – all quite affordable $8-$14.
 Our entire breakfast for two with tax and tip came to less than $30 (this was an alcohol-free brunch).

 Our coffee was delicious and promptly refilled by our friendly and attentive bartender (we opted to sit at the bar – a personal preference probably born out of habit).
 I ordered The Trophy Omelette which is a “build your own”; I chose onions, mushroom and Swiss cheese for $8.75.
-The overstuffed omelette came out served warm with very salty breakfast potatoes that were delicious to eat with the Swiss cheese that oozed out over my plate once I cut into it.
+The overstuffed omelette was served warm with salty breakfast potatoes that were delicious to eat with the Swiss cheese that oozed out and over my plate once I cut into my omelette.

 Sergio selected The Trophy Trifecta that comes with two eggs, sausage or bacon (he chose the former) and two buttermilk pancakes for $8.75.
 He devoured his plate but not before I was able to try the pancakes which were good enough to make me think on a future visit we might want to order the Grandma’s Pancakes for $7.75 to share as an extra plate.